PerlinWarp/pyomyo/README.md

 Prints sEMG readings at 200Hz straight from the Myo's ADC using the raw EMG mode.
 Each EMG readings is between -128 and 127, it is the most "raw" the Myo can provide, however it's unlikely to be useful without extra processing.
 This file is also where the Myo driver is implemented, which uses Serial commands which are then sent over Bluetooth to interact with the Myo.

+### Classifier.py
+Implements a live classifier using the k-nearest neighbors algorithm.
+Press a number from 0-9 to label incoming data as the class represented by the number.
+Press e to delete all the data you have gathered.
+Once two classes have been made new data is automatically classified.
+Labelled data is stored as a numpy array in the ``data\`` directory.